yashpand3y/RubiksCubeSolver/README.md

 The code itself is commented enough for understanding.

 Because of system hardware limitations, I wasn't able to test with moves over 3.
-But for several combinations of moves, I wasn't able to test.

 ==The heuristic used for AStar was counting how many quadrants on each face has the correct color==